 There is one potential drawback though, Oil prices are turning north sending a clear signal of a raid into our pockets in the new year.
 A barrel of crude has hit $64 per barrel which translates into higher pump prices.

 However, the good rains are expected to dampen the pressure as the Hydro-dams levels rise, increasing the amount of cheap-green- energy in the market.

 Experts see a 5.9-6.0 growth rate next year.
-They see a higher rate in 2019 other being the same.
+They see a higher rate in 2019 other things being the same.